07th-mod/higurashi-patch-compiler/readme.md

 ## Compiling a patch

 Compiling a patch is as easy as running a single command.
-It will download, unpack and put together all the resources. **Beware that the compilation can easily take about an hour.**
+It will download, unpack and put together all the resources. **Beware that the compilation can easily take about half an hour.**

 ```
 $ php console.php higurashi:make <chapter>